I sold my soul to the devil

 and the devil wanted his back.

-You, he said, you think you’re
+You, I heard, you think you’re

 Smart is like the sound of